symbol/symbol-docs/source/cli.rst

 Monitor
 =======

-The NEM2 command line interface has a set of monitoring commands to track events in the NEM blockchain.
+|codename| command line interface comes with a set of commands to track events in the blockchain.

 **Block**